-Current Use: Former School Buildings and Grounds

-Flood Risk: Surface water flood risk in Easebourne Lane and groundwater flood risk cottage adjacent to site boundary

-Historic Environment: Site partly within, and partly adjacent to, the Easebourne

-Conservation Area; Listed School building Grade II Listed; Listed
+Site Area: Approximately 2.1ha Current Use: Former school buildings and grounds Flood Risk: Surface water flood risk in Easebourne Lane and groundwater flood risk Historic Environment: Site partly within, and partly adjacent to, the Easebourne Conservation Area; Listed school building Grade II listed; Listed cottage adjacent to site boundary

-- 9.79 The site comprises a disused former school and school grounds located on the western side of Easebourne Street to the north-east of the core of the village.
+9.79 The site comprises a disused former school and school grounds located on the western side of Easebourne Street to the north-east of the core of the village.
 Easebourne Street has an, essentially, rural character with many vernacular cottages interspersed with larger historic houses and some modern dwellings.
 There are a number of listed houses on Easebourne Lane with particular concentrations to the south-west and north-east of the allocation site.
-To the west and east is open countryside. - 9.80 The former school buildings are located north-east of a gap in built form across Easebourne Lane.
+To the west and east is open countryside.

+9.80 The former school buildings are located north-east of a gap in built form across Easebourne Lane.
 Development proposals should retain this gap whilst including suitable frontage development.
 The northern portion of the allocation site including the existing areas of hardstanding is considered suitable for redevelopment.
-The southernmost portion of the site is considered suitable for 2 residential dwellings. - 9.81 Given the high quality of the form and fabric of Easebourne Conservation Area it is expected that development proposals should be of a high standard in terms of design and landscaping.
+The southernmost portion of the site is considered suitable for 2 residential dwellings.

+9.81 Given the high quality of the form and fabric of Easebourne Conservation Area it is expected that development proposals should be of a high standard in terms of design and landscaping.
 Areas considered suitable for frontage development include the portion of the site between the more southern of the two existing vehicular entrance and Bellings Barn, and the existing area of hardstanding adjacent to the neighbouring listed cottage.
-New frontage buildings could be reasonably staggered with no particular building line in Easebourne Street. - 9.82 The listed core of the school building is considered suitable for residential conversion.
+New frontage buildings could be reasonably staggered with no particular building line in Easebourne Street.
+9.82 The listed core of the school building is considered suitable for residential conversion.
+Any scheme must demonstrate the enhancement and long-term conversion and integrity of the listed building and its setting.
 The demolition of the modern elements of the school building would improve the setting of the adjacent listed buildings and the Easebourne Conservation Area within which they are located.
-It is considered that the redevelopment of the area incorporating the footprint of the modern school buildings and areas of hardstanding would be best served by a scheme which predominantly reflected the various local estate dwelling vernaculars or suitably reinterpreted it for the twenty-first century. - 9.83 Development proposals must include sufficient on-site vehicular parking to avoid onstreet parking in Easebourne Lane.
+It is considered that the redevelopment of the area incorporating the footprint of the modern school buildings and areas of hardstanding would be best served by a scheme which predominantly reflected the various local estate dwelling vernaculars or suitably reinterpreted it for the twenty-first century.

+9.83 Development proposals must include sufficient on-site vehicular parking to avoid on-street parking in Easebourne Lane.
 Development which incorporates the existing vehicular accesses would be preferred.
-The reprofiling of the existing vehicular access from Easebourne Lane to the large area of hardstanding adjacent to the school buildings is acceptable subject to suitable landscape improvements. - 9.84 Some small areas of the site, and the proposed access are at risk of surface water flooding.
+The reprofiling of the existing vehicular access from Easebourne Lane to the large area of hardstanding adjacent to the school buildings is acceptable subject to suitable landscape improvements.
+Given the lack of a footway on Easebourne Lane, the opportunity to provide a new footpath/cycle path linking the site to Glaziers Lane to the west of the site should be explored.

+9.84 Some small areas of the site, and the proposed access, are at risk of surface water flooding.
 There is also groundwater emergence vulnerability associated with the dry valley aligned with Easebourne Valley and Easebourne Lane.
 As such, proposals should include suitable flood risk mitigation.
 Development proposals will be expected to incorporate Sustainable Drainage Systems to address surface water flood risk.
-The Level I Update and Level 2 SFRA provides recommendations for a site specific flood risk assessment and the suitability and design of SuDS.
+The Level 1 Update and Level 2 SFRA provides recommendations for a site specific FRA and the suitability and design of SuDS.

-- 9.85 Development proposals should therefore be informed by the following evidence studies: - Flood Risk Assessment and Surface Water Management Plan; - Heritage Statement; and - Landscape Visual Impact Assessment.
+9.85 Development proposals should therefore be informed by the following evidence studies:

+- FRA and Surface Water Management Plan;

+- Heritage Statement; and

+- LVIA.

-Allocation Policy SD69: Former Easebourne School, Easebourne
+Allocation Policy SD68: Former Easebourne School, Easebourne